mikkeohukainen/TrainYourBrain/README.md

 The website is publicly hosted with Firebase and you can check it out here [TrainYourBrain](https://trainyourbrain-c8e09.web.app/index.html).

+This was my first frontend project ever, created with HTML, CSS and vanilla JS while having about two months of experience with them.

 ## Sudoku

 The Sudoku grid was created by first making a simple HTML-table and then filling it with initial values fetched from a public API called [Dosuku](https://sudoku-api.vercel.app/).